mirumee/ariadne-website/website/blog/2023-12-05-ariadne-codegen-0-11.md

 ## Including `operationName` in payload

-Now the generated client methods will pass the name of the operation as the `operation_name` argument to the `execute` and `execute_ws` methods of the base client.
+The generated client methods will now pass the name of the operation as the `operation_name` argument to the `execute` and `execute_ws` methods of the base client.
 For example:

 ```python
 async def list_all_users(self, **kwargs: Any) -> ListAllUsers: